 Recordkeeping 93 hr., 59 min.

-Learning about the law or the 0.4 hrs.
-40 mm
+Learning about the law or the

-form
+form 34 hr.
+25 min.

-Preparing the form 57 hr., 44 min.
+Preparing the form 57 hr., 57 min.

 Copying, assembling, and sending the form to the IRS 5 hr., 54 min.

 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
 You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.
 Do not send the tax form to this office.
-Instead, see Where To File on page 2.
+Instead, see Where To File on page 2. Α